Track MCP LogoTrack MCP

 bash

-claude mcp add chrome-devtools npx chrome-devtools-mcp@latest
+claude mcp add chrome-devtools --scope user npx chrome-devtools-mcp@latest

 Cline